ariebovenberg/whenever/README.md

 - 💎 Thoroughly tested and documented
 - 📆 Support for date arithmetic
 - ⏱️ Nanosecond precision
-- 🦀 Rust!—but with a pure-Python fallback
+- 🦀 Rust!—but with a [pure-Python option](https://whenever.readthedocs.io/en/latest/faq.html#how-can-i-use-the-pure-python-version)
 - 🚀 Support for the latest GIL-related improvements (experimental)

 ## Quickstart